-Let's take a closer look at Ripple, why you might want to invest and where to buy it.
+Let's take a closer look at how to buy Ripple cryptocurrency, why you might want to invest in it, and where to buy it.

 Ripple describes itself as the only enterprise blockchain company with products in commercial use.
 With the promise of slashing fees and cutting transaction times, the company has already signed up more than 300 financial institutions across 40 countries looking to process international transactions more quickly than the conventional payment methods.

 Ripple transactions can be sent anywhere in the world in less than five seconds and at a cost of less than a cent.
 The same transaction could cost $20 and take one to three business days if sent as a SWIFT bank transfer.
 It's a compelling value proposition in an antiquated market that has been a source of frustration for people and businesses.

 Some of Ripple’s solutions use the XRP Ledger and native XRP cryptocurrency as a mediator in these transactions.
 Each transaction has a small fee that’s paid in XRP (e.g. 0.00001 XRP).
 The XRP charged as a fee is destroyed after the transaction, reducing the finite total supply of XRP tokens — and presumably increasing its value.